Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The thaumaturgy employed by a communicator (or communicatrix if the thaumaturge is female) allows the user to embody another person - a person perhaps hundreds of miles away - such that communication with the seperated person is possible.
 By 'harmonising' with the conciousness of another, those in the presence of the communicator may converse with that individual as they would with the thaumaturge ordinarily.
 For such powerful thaumaturgy, the communicator requires a small engine connected to a distinctive helmet - usually with a rotatable trumpet jutting from its front - and, preferably, a number of objects owned by or related to the embodied person.
 Though the communicator's features may shift weirdly to mimic those of the individual being harmonised with, that individual does not experience a change in their physical surroundings, rather, those people in the communicator's presence appear to them as ghostly apparitions.

 Though this is the most impressive of the communicator's thaumaturgic abilities, they may also be useful to any organisation that requires surveillance; a proficient communicator may be able to gain impressions of the thoughts of individuals at a distance.
-With some deciphering, those thoughts may be identified as seditious.
+With some deciphering, those thoughts may be identified as subversive.

 ---